bbrancar/251b_pa3-master/Readme.md

 For this model to work, user needs to run starter_custom.py file.
 Model architecture can be found in custom_model.py Similar to previous part, user can change the parameters such as learning_rate, batch_size, epochs, early_stop, augment_data and weighting_method to play with the training.

--Transfer Learning
-Architecture of transfer learning model can be found in res34_fcn.py.
-If user wants to try this model, they can follow transfer_learning.ipynb notebook.
-Just be careful about the dataset path, user should change that variable in the notebook accordingly.

 -UNet Architecture
 The architecture of UNet model can be found in unet.py file.
 In order to train and/or test the model, user should run